xyteam/xyPlatform/lubuntu/README.md

 Same as ubuntu 18.04 except change hostname with l1604Base and change ssh port 2022 to 1022.

 #### Deploy Docker
 We provided two Docker configuration files for our supported Ubuntu versions with mirrored configurations.
-For direct compairsion purpose the Ubunto version between the host and docker should be the same.
+For direct compairsion purpose the Ubuntu version between the host and docker should be the same.
 For cross version checking purpose they can also be cross deployed.

 ###### Build Ubuntu 18.04 Docker
 ```